Rocksavage: History

 The Savage family were important Cheshire landowners from the late 1370s, when the family acquired lands at Clifton by the marriage of John Savage (d.
 1386) to Margaret Danyers.
 Sir John Savage (d.
-1597/8) was the Seneschal of Halton Castle, and also served at various times as a Member of Parliament for Cheshire, Mayor of Chester and High Sheriff of Cheshire.
-Rocksavage was built for him on a hillside overlooking the River Weaver.
-Started in around 1565, the house was completed in 1568.
-Rocksavage was one of the great Elizabethan "prodigy houses" of Cheshire.
+1597) built a new house at Clifton, which came to be known as Rock Savage, on a hillside overlooking the River Weaver.
+Started in around 1565, the sandstone house was completed in 1568 and was one of the great Elizabethan prodigy houses of Cheshire.
 Hearth-tax assessments of 1674 show that it was the second largest house in the county, its fifty hearths being surpassed only by Cholmondeley House.
 An early 17th-century description praised the mansion's "magnificent fabric".
 The medieval family seat of Clifton Hall stood nearby, and was retained as farm and service buildings.

+John Savage's son, also named John (1554–1615) was the Seneschal of Halton Castle, and also served at various times as a Member of Parliament for Cheshire, Mayor of Chester and High Sheriff of Cheshire.

 James I dined at Rocksavage with his retinue on 21 August 1617 on his way to Vale Royal Abbey and Chester.
-John Savage, Earl Rivers, declared for the royalist side during the Civil War; Rocksavage was ransacked by parliamentarian forces, and the roof and part of the walls were destroyed.
-The first Duke of Monmouth stayed at Rocksavage on 13 September 1682 as a guest of Thomas Savage, Earl Rivers, while touring Cheshire to assess support for a faction opposed to Charles II.
+John Savage, 2nd Earl Rivers (1603–1654), declared for the royalist side during the Civil War; Rocksavage was ransacked by parliamentarian forces, and the roof and part of the walls were destroyed.
+The first Duke of Monmouth stayed at Rocksavage on 13 September 1682 as a guest of Thomas Savage, 3rd Earl Rivers, while touring Cheshire to assess support for a faction opposed to Charles II.

 The estate passed by marriage to James Barry, Earl of Barrymore in the early 18th century.
 Further buildings were constructed higher up the hill by Lord Barrymore, possibly by the architect Henry Sephton.
 Now known as Clifton Hall, these might have been intended as a replacement for Rocksavage or as service buildings for the main mansion.
 A few years after these buildings were erected, Rocksavage was abandoned after the 4th earl's daughter and heiress, Lady Penelope Barry, married into the Cholmondeley family and the principal seat of the combined estate became Cholmondeley House; the empty house soon decayed and was already in ruins by 1782.

 The Marquesses of Cholmondeley use the courtesy title Earl of Rocksavage, one of their subsidiary titles, for heirs apparent to the marquessate.